El Nido Tour A, Palawan, Philippines (Travel)

 Shimizu Island

-The island is named after a Japanese diver who discovered its underwater treasures.
-Its clear waters are teeming with vibrant marine life and colorful coral reefs, making it an ideal spot for snorkelers and divers to explore.
+The island is named after a Japanese diver who explored its underwater treasures.
+Its crystal-clear waters and colorful coral reefs make it a fantastic destination for snorkelers and divers alike.

 shimizu island lunch | ninjammoves